Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 April 2025 20.33.47 UTC
+- WIB: Rabu, 2 April 2025 21.27.49 UTC
-- WITA: Rabu, 2 April 2025 21.33.47 UTC
+- WITA: Rabu, 2 April 2025 22.27.49 UTC
-- WIT: Rabu, 2 April 2025 22.33.47 UTC
+- WIT: Rabu, 2 April 2025 23.27.49 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational